NationalSecurityAgency/skills-docs/docs/release-notes/skills-service.md

 ## 2.3.0 <release-date date="Dec.
 2022" />
 - Ability to **split self-approval workload** between multiple Approvers or Admins
-  - An approver can be assigned to handle requests from specific users
+  - An approver can be assigned to approve requests from specific users
   - An approver can be assigned to approve specific skills
   - An approver can be assigned to approve users that have a certain user tag and/or that tag starts with a certain value
-  - Ability to designate a fallback catch-all approver
+  - Ability to designate a fallback (i.e catch-all) approver
 - **Custom skill tags** - a new lightweight facet to categorize and group skills
   - Project admins can create custom tags and attach them to skills
   - Skill tags are visualized in the Skills Display to give users consuming the training another way to comprehend, categorize and filter skills